 - Inequities – a focus on marginalized populations.

-Examples: economic, gender, race, LGBTQ, transgender, immigrants, refugees
+Examples: economic, gender, race, LGBTQIA+, transgender, immigrants, refugees

 - Looking ahead – aspirations for the future of health.